 Suzanne van Deventer

-“For the last 26 years I have lived out my passion to work with people, and especially children.
+“For the last 26 years, I have lived out my passion to work with people, and especially children.
 I have often wondered why therapy just doesn’t work for some people.
-You spend hours planning and preparing only to return to the drawing board weekly to try something new.
-During 2021 my path crossed with HealingLeaves and Neurofeedback therapy.
-It was as if a light went on, that ‘AHA’ moment when you realize that no therapy will help until the person has learned to regulate his emotions and create new ‘brain pathways’.
+You spend hours planning and preparing, only to return to the drawing board weekly to try something new.
+During 2021, my path crossed with HealingLeaves and Neurofeedback therapy.
+It was as if a light went on, that ‘AHA’ moment when you realise that no therapy will help until the person has learned to regulate their emotions and create new ‘brain pathways’.

 Program Manager: DPS Foster homes